What is a special needs trust?

 Read more about special needs trusts in our Blog section.

 Attorney Sally M. Wagley has substantial expertise in the establishment of special needs trusts and is a frequent presenter on this subject at seminars for attorneys and other professionals.

-For more information on her services, fees or to schedule an appointment, please contact us.
+For more information on our services, our fees, or to schedule an appointment, please contact us today.